-- 1) Lead contest judge will assemble all teams and review the event guidelines and judging criteria. - 2) Teams will be assigned a random number to determine the order teams will be competing in. - 3) Teams will be asked to wait outside of the room.
+- 1) Lead contest judge will assemble all teams and review the event guidelines and judging criteria. - 2) Teams will be assigned a random number to determine the order teams will compete in. - 3) Teams will be asked to wait outside of the room.
 One team will enter the room for competition (centers may choose to have more than one team to compete at a time.) - 4) A table will be placed in front of the room where an answer sheet will be placed for each individual team. - 5) Microscope and materials needed for competition will be placed on another table for competing teams. - 6) Each team will receive details about the crime scene and Question #1 in a sealed envelope.
 When the team has the answer, they must go to the table where the answer sheet is and enter their answer.
-Once they enter an answer they will receive the next question envelope even if the previous answer is incorrect they will proceed to the next question. - 7) Once the lead judge has signaled the beginning of the competition, teams may open the envelope and begin solving the first clue.
+Once they enter an answer, they will receive the next question envelope; even if the previous answer is incorrect they will proceed to the next question. - 7) Once the lead judge has signaled the beginning of the competition, teams may open the envelope and begin solving the first clue.
 Teams must not open the first sealed envelope until instructed to do so, If teams open the envelope beforehand teams will be disqualified. - 8) Teams will have 15 minutes to complete the investigation.
-Once the 15 minutes are over teams will be asked to stop and to place materials down and will not be allowed to enter answers on the answer sheet. - 9) Proctors will record the time for completion. - 10) Tiebreaker: Proctors will use the recorded time as a tiebreaker, the team who completed the questions faster (in the least amount of time with more time left) will place ahead of the other.
+Once the 15 minutes are over teams will be asked to stop and to place materials down and will not be allowed to enter answers on the answer sheet. - 9) Proctors will record the time for completion (i.e., the total time the team used to complete all of the clues); this recorded time will be used in the tie-breaker process.